danielefadda/master-projects-template-2025/README.md

 # SoBigData Master Project Template
-Welcome!
 This repository is a template to help you quickly build and publish your project website using Jekyll and GitHub Pages.
+This template is designed to be simple, customizable, and ready for your Big Data project!

 ## How to get started

 1. **Create your repository:**
-   Click **"Use this template"** on GitHub and name your repo (e.g. `g0-2025-website`).
+   Click **"Use this template"** on GitHub and name your repo `g<groupnumber>-<currentyear>-website` (e.g. `g0-2025-website`).

 2. **Customize your site:**
    - Edit `_config.yml` to set your project title, description, and appearance.